uBlockO/uBO-Filters/README.md

 # uBlock-Filters

-A filterlist of mine with additional filters for uBlock Origin to block third-party, tracking, annoyances, anti-adblock, popunders, resource-abuse and all other unwarranted resources from loading.
+A filterlist with additional filters for uBlock Origin to block third-party, tracking, annoyances, anti-adblock, popunders, resource-abuse and all other unwarranted resources from loading.

 Contains filters specific to uBlock Origin and some filters that have not yet been added to other filterlists.